romu70/very-first-js-starter-kit/README.md

 The ideas exposed here don't pretend to be exhaustive.
 I've understood there are often many ways to code a single idea with Js.
 In such cases, I try to take the best practises read from famous Js fellows.
 I'll try to publish some links where these examples come from.

-This repository is create in early 2016, so all examples are ES6 only.
+This repository is created in early 2016, so all examples are ES6 only.
 All examples provided in this repository can be run with NodeJs 5.x and newer.

 There is an order to read and test the source code provided here:
 - [object](https://github.com/romu70/very-first-js-starter-kit/tree/master/object) is where all begins